slipx06/sunsynk-power-flow-card/README.md

 # Sunsynk-Home-Assistant-Power-Flow-Card
-A Home Assistant card to emulate the Sunsynk power flow thats show on the Inverter screen
+A Home Assistant card to emulate the Sunsynk power flow thats show on the Inverter screen.
+There is also an animated version of the card that emulates power flow based on sensor conditions i.e. Power flowing to the battery or from the battery

 ![image](https://user-images.githubusercontent.com/7227275/224839865-05050150-6b72-46b5-8cb2-b1bd5b08ba9c.png)